MegaFoxardin/RandMegan/README.md

 Did you mean to use 'intRandom(10, 20)' instead?
 ```
 Gladly, exceptions are there to guide you, in case you make a Syntax or Value Error.
 In this case,
-you would have to recode the accident mentioned to as follows:
+you would have to recode the accident mentioned as follows:
 ```
 ...
 C = intRandom(10, 20)
 # The fixed version of the one that caused an exception
 ```
-In addition, there is a function called "Panic" if you want to raise either an error or a warning, if something went
+In addition, if something goes wrong, there is a function called "Panic" if you want to raise either an error or a warning.
-wrong.
 Here are two examples of how to use it:
 ```
 from RandMegan import *
 C = Negativify(-1)